Cosmology in the Muslim world

-Islamic cosmology is the cosmology of Islamic societies.
+Cosmology in the Muslim world is the cosmology of Islamic societies.
 Islamic cosmology is not a single unitary system, but is inclusive of a number of cosmological systems, including Quranic cosmology, the cosmology of the Hadith collections, as well as those of Islamic astronomy and astrology.
 Broadly, cosmological conceptions themselves can be divided into thought concerning the physical structure of the cosmos (cosmography) and the origins of the cosmos (cosmogony).

 In Islamic cosmology, the fundamental duality is between Creator (God) and creation.